Selling a House With a Lien In San Francisco Bay Area

 If a homeowner doesn’t pay, the HOA can foreclose on the property, even if mortgage payments are current.

-Hoa lien in SF Bay Area
+Hoa lien in San Francisco Bay Area

 Mechanic’s Lien